18589224007/fizzbuzz/README.md

-# FizzBuzzBasicJava
+# fizzbuzz
-FizzBuzz implemented with basic java
+FizzBuzz is implemented in basic Java

-Notice:
-1. Application main class: com.walter.fizzbuzz.Main
-2. UT test suite class: com.walter.fizzbuzz.testsuite.FizzBuzzSuiteTest
+Note:
+1. The application is the Main class: com.
+Walter l. fizzbuzz.
+Main
-3. The tag named 'stage1' is for stage1 requirement, while that name 'stage2' is for stage2 requirement.
+2. The method named "stage1" is used for stage1 requirements, while the method "stage2" is used for stage2 requirements.